Configure the Call Quality Test and Parameter Settings for Patients

 You can set the following video quality presets in your clinic:

-1. Adaptive: this setting will result in video call automatically adjusting video quality settings depending on the available network conditions.
+1. Adaptive: This setting will result in the video call automatically adjusting video quality settings depending on the available network conditions.
 This should work well under most conditions and you will only need to change to another setting if you experience video quality issues.

 Configure the Call Quality Test and Parameter Settings for Patients 6

-2. High: in high quality mode, video call will attempt to send video at 30 frames per second (fps) with a target resolution of 1280 x 720 on Safari and 960 x 720 on other browsers.
-This setting requires an estimated bandwidth capacity of 2 mbps per connection.
+2. High: In high-quality mode, the video call will attempt to send video at 30 frames per second (fps) with a target resolution of 1280 x 720 on Safari and 960 x 720 on other browsers.
+This setting requires an estimated bandwidth capacity of 2 Mbps per connection.
 Select this quality if you know you have plenty of bandwidth and your video call screens do not look as good as they should.

 Configure the Call Quality Test and Parameter Settings for Patients 7

-3. Medium: in medium quality, video call will attempt to send video at 30 fps with a minimum resolution of 480 x 360 and a target and maximum resolution of 640 x 480.
-This setting requires an estimated bandwidth capacity of 1 mbps per connection.
+3. Medium: In medium-quality, the video call will attempt to send video at 30 fps with a minimum resolution of 480 x 360 and a target and maximum resolution of 640 x 480.
+This setting requires an estimated bandwidth capacity of 1 Mbps per connection.

 Configure the Call Quality Test and Parameter Settings for Patients 8

-4. Low: low quality starts to sacrifice video quality in an attempt to make video call possible where bandwidth is compromised.
-This preset attempts to send video at 30 fps at a minimum resolution of 160 x 120, and with a target and maximum resolution of 320 x 240.
+4. Low: Low-quality starts to sacrifice video quality in an attempt to make video calls possible where bandwidth is compromised.
+This preset attempts to send video at 30 fps at a minimum resolution of 160 x 120, with a target and maximum resolution of 320 x 240.
 This setting requires an estimated bandwidth capacity of 256 kbps per connection.
-You can select this option if you are experiencing issues with video quality during your call.
+You can select this option if you are experiencing issues with video quality during your video call.

 Configure the Call Quality Test and Parameter Settings for Patients 9